Whilst working on my Heating Monitor, I hit a strange issue whilst commissioning devices.

 And this was the problem!

-A node was already advertising itself as Node 0001 in my Heating Monitor’s fabric, which presented my new node was using the same address.
+A node was already advertising itself as Node 0001 in my Heating Monitor’s fabric!
+This prevented my new node from advertising with the same address.

 I could simply *remove* the device from specific Ecosystems.
-I tapped remove beside both 131b nodes.
+I tapped remove beside both of the 0x131b nodes.
 Lo and behold, node 0001 vanished from the Discovery app.

 With the 0001 record gone, I was able to add my W100 again